What is Backdoor

 How to avoid backdoors?

 This type of threat can take many forms.
-It may be software dedicated to creating doors against other malware.
-A piece of code hidden in software; a misconfigured remote administration system; passwords that are not updated by the user on massive platforms.
+It may be software dedicat to creating doors against other malware.
+A piece of code hidden in software; a misconfigured remote administration system; passwords that are not updat by the user on massive platforms.

-In some cases, using an application firewall can also prevent the presence of backdoors and targeted attacks by controlling the execution of files and data requested by the application.
+In some cases, the presence of backdoor and targeted attacks can also be prevented by controlling the execution of files and data requested by the application as the application uses a firewall.
 For example, RAM Antivirus application firewall can prevent the execution / installation of new unwanted applications.
 In addition, the anti-malware can be detected in the end if the distribution of this type of malicious code is done by email, URL, file sharing via FTP, etc.

 What to do if you suspect a backdoor attack

 - Businesses should take immediate action if they suspect a backdoor attack to keep costs down and damage reputation.